 This will help you find your target audience more easily and assist you in determining the exact type of interaction and relationship you want to have with your members, or them to have between themselves.

-Only then will you be able to create a purposeful environment wherein like-minded customers can properly interact with one another and work together towards a higher goal – building a better and stronger community. (much like one famous Austrian dude tried to do a while back, but with a much more positive and healthier purpose, we hope).
+Only then will you be able to create a purposeful environment wherein like-minded customers can properly interact with one another and work together towards a higher goal – building a better and stronger community.

 And to do this, you need to be able to answer some (or all) of the following questions: